google/docsy/userguide/content/en/docs/Best practices/organizing-content.md

 ## Writing style guide

 This guide and the example site just address how to organize your documentation content into pages and sections.
-For some g uidance on how to organize and write the content in each page, we recommend the [Google Developer Documentation Style Guide](https://developers.google.com/style/), particularly the [Style Guide Highlights](https://developers.google.com/style/highlights).
+For some guidance on how to organize and write the content in each page, we recommend the
+[Google Developer Documentation Style Guide](https://developers.google.com/style/), particularly the [Style Guide Highlights](https://developers.google.com/style/highlights).